helm/helm/docs/chart_repository.md

     home: https://github.com/example-charts/redis
 ```

-We will go through a detailed GCS and Github Pages examples here, but feel free to skip to the next section if you've already created a chart repository.
+We will go through detailed GCS and Github Pages examples here, but feel free to skip to the next section if you've already created a chart repository.

 ##### GCS bucket example